 Within the same overall park complex is mini-Europe.
 A small-scale amusement park of sorts without the rides, but fun vignettes of mechanized models depicting various countries all over Europe.
 The exhibits are 30 years old, but fun for kids and adults never the less with a number of them being interactive.
 After we had our fun, we headed back to the Grand Place to finish up with some shopping and another bout of people watching in the square.

-Ideas for Taming Your Budget for Brussels
+Ideas for Taming Your Large Family Travel Budget

 Now, let’s take a look at how we were able to cut the standard budget of nearly $1,000 down by more than a third: